 However, this mixed ownership also makes the nature strips rich with meaning and opportunity.

-It is the place we move from our private realm into the public arena and become citizens of our neighbourhood – unless we bypass this hyperlocal connection by driving from a garage straight to the road in car-dependent, dormitory suburbs.
+It is the place we move from our private realm into the public arena and become citizens of our neighbourhood.

-Bringing nature into this space means that we interact with it every time we leave and arrive home.
-It is part of our everyday lives, unlike a park which is a separate destination we may choose to go to.
+Bringing nature into this space means that we interact with it every time we go out and come home.
+It is part of our everyday lives, unlike a park which is a separate destination we must choose to go to.